influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/containsany.md

 ## Parameters

 ### v
-The string value to search for characters.
+The string value to search.

 _**Data type:** String_

 ### chars
-The string value that contains characters to search for.
+Characters to search for.

 _**Data type:** String_